IN THIS ARTICLE

-How To Create a UX Portfolio [2022 Career Guide]
+- How To Create an Online UX Portfolio

 There’s only so much you can talk up your UX design skills before you’re going to be asked to demonstrate them.
 The right way to show off your chops is with a UX portfolio, a repository of your past work and projects.
 Portfolios serve to get recruiters interested and also as a way to track your own evolution as a UX designer.